 It pays to talk to an attorney

 Gathering reports and records and dealing with the complexities of an insurance claim can be frustrating at the best of times.
-You will be fighting the legal resources of a major corporation.
+You will be fighting the legal resources of a major corporation, experienced in saving money on insurance payouts.
 When trying to overcome the fallout from a serious injury, handling the small and large details becomes even more complicated.
 It makes sense to start by talking to an experienced personal injury lawyer before making your decision about how to proceed.